 Ability to Question Themselves – But Not Too Much

 You may ask yourself, am I an entrepreneur?
 The very question may make you doubt the answer.
 Even if you don't have the flair of Steve Jobs or the hair of Elon Musk, if you have the courage to ask yourself intimidating questions—"Can I do this?
 Do I want to do this?"—you have the stuff to be an entrepreneur.

-At Jennifer Grant International, we offer all of the information guidance and support that you need to be a successful entrepreneur.
+At Jennifer Grant International, we offer all of the information, guidance and coaching that you will guide and support you to be a successful entrepreneur.
 Call us today for a courtesy consultation so that we can help you launch your dream business.